-These numbered items refer to the illustation on the right:
+These numbered items refer to the illustration on the right:

-- 1) Front Control Panel buttons (except for SYSTEM RESET) duplicate keys on the remote control. - The POWER button duplicates the POWER key on the remote control.
-It is located underneath the front of the TV below the "POWER" label. - 3 POWER/TIMER indicator (lit during normal operation; flashing when auto-on TV Timer is set) - 4 STATUS indicator (off during normal TV operation) - 5 SYSTEM RESET (see description on this page) - 6 REMOTE CONTROL SENSOR - 7 INPUT 3 JACKS
+- 1 Front Control Panel buttons (except for SYSTEM RESET) duplicate keys on the remote control. - The POWER button duplicates the POWER key on the remote control.
+It is located underneath the front of the TV below the "POWER" label. - (3) POWER/TIMER indicator (lit during normal operation; flashing when auto-on TV Timer is set) - 4 STATUS indicator (off during normal TV operation) - SYSTEM RESET button (see description on this page) - 6 REMOTE CONTROL SENSOR - (7) IR LEARNING SENSOR (used to learn the remote control commands of other devices so these devices can be controlled by the TV's remote control) - 8 INPUT 3 JACKS